 - Learn about Staub cast iron baking dishes.

 Staub is a French company that produces high-end cookware.

 Yes, although the company outsources the production of their ceramic range.

-their ceramic range, 100 percent of Staub cast iron is
+100 percent of Staub cast iron cookware is made in France.

 Yes, I find Staub heavier than Le Creuset.
 Although,

 Staub is much thinner than low-cost cast-iron and celebrity-chef labeled products.

 Most of which are simply massed produced in countries with low manufacturing costs.